sudeepdino008/sudeepdino008.github.io/_posts/2020-07-20-reading-embed-pods-framework-script.markdown

 Given that a framework binary can easily reach near 100MBs and that there will be multiple such frameworks, the use of rsync totally makes sense.

-__Question__: I found that the framework binary at destination was **larger** than the binary at destination.
+__Question__: I found that the framework binary at destination was **larger** than the binary at source.
 That seems weird.
-The next step strips the unnecessary architecture in the destination binary, and that should cause the size to actually go down.
+The next step strips the unnecessary architecture in the destination binary, and that should actually cause the size to go down.
 This is answered later.

 <br>
 ## Strip unncessary architectures.